 "The society that leaves such problems unchecked could become one that is insensitive," Nakano said.
 "People gradually lose sensitivity and then think nothing of it anymore."

-One label that has drawn attention is the word "leftist," which appears to be a catch-all term for liberals supportive of minority rights and pacifism, and who sometimes challenge conservative values.
+One word that has drawn attention is "leftist," which is being used as a catch-all term for liberals supportive of minority rights and pacifism, and who sometimes challenge conservative values.